-Have you already started dreaming about vibrant and colorful Indian Festivals?
-You are halfway to the most enriching experience of your life, we can actually bet on that.
+Have you already started dreaming about vibrant and colourful Indian Festivals?
+You are halfway to the most enriching experience of your life; we can actually bet on that.
 So here’s a list of all the famous festivals in India with dates, significance and places so that you can quickly prepare your new Wishlist.
 SCROLL DOWN!

 Where to celebrate New Year in India?

-Significance: The great warrior, poet, philosopher, spiritual master and the 10th Sikh Guru, Guru Gobind Singh Ji Maharaj was a man of great intellectual attainments and therefore his birth anniversary is celebrated every year to honor and remember his remarkable contributions to the Sikh community in India.
+Significance: The great warrior, poet, philosopher, spiritual master and the 10th Sikh Guru, Guru Gobind Singh Ji Maharaj, was a man of great intellectual attainments and, therefore, his birth anniversary is celebrated every year to honour and remember his remarkable contributions to the Sikh community in India.

 Where to celebrate Guru Gobind Singh Jayanti in India?

 Significance: Harbinger of new harvesting season and marking the ripening of the winter crops.
-Lohri is a traditional festival of India that is celebrated in great fervor especially in the northern part.
-Lighting a bonfire and offering food are the important rituals that signifies burning negativity from life.
+Lohri is a traditional festival of India that is celebrated in great fervour, especially in the northern part.
+Lighting a bonfire and offering food are important rituals that signify burning negativity from life.
 People gather in large groups and also sing and dance.